EliahKagan/weighted-intervals/README.md

 This solves the weighted interval scheduling problem and visualizes the solution.
-It shows text-based output and also plots all input intervals, highlighting the ones that part of the solution that was found.
+It shows text-based output and also plots all input intervals, highlighting the ones that part of the solution it found.

 This is *alpha 1* of weighted-intervals.
 The web version is implemented, but buggy.
 The documentation is also meager&mdash;I&rsquo;ve described the